How many different shapes with an area of 2 square units can you make by joining dots on this grid with straight lines?

 Work out how many squares are there altogether in the given pattern.

 How many squares can be found by joining four dots on the grid?

 How many Triangles can you find in the diagram?

 How many triangles are hidden in the pattern?
 What strategy might you use to count them all to ensure you don't miss any out?

-Count the number of triangles in the given diagram.
+Find a systematic way of counting the number of triangles in the given diagram.

 Memorise a picture made up of geometrical shapes